Dadabhai Naoroji: Drain theory and poverty

 Naoroji identified himself as a fellow subject of the Empire and was able to address the economic hardships facing India to a British audience.
 By presenting himself as an imperial subject he was able to use rhetoric to show the benefit to Britain that an ease of financial burden on India would have.
 He argued that by allowing the money earned in India to stay in India, tributes would be willingly and easily paid without fear of poverty; he argued that this could be done by giving equal employment opportunities to Indian professionals who were consistently forced to take jobs that they were over-qualified for.
 Indian labour would be more likely to spend their income within India preventing one aspect of the drain.

 Naoroji also found it important to examine Anglo-Indian trade to prevent the premature dissolution of budding industries to unfair valuing of goods and services.
 By allowing industry to grow and develop in India, tribute could be paid to Britain in the form of taxation and the increase in Indian interest for British goods.
 Over time, Naoroji became more inflammatory in his comments as he began to lose patience with Britain over the seemingly lack of progress regarding reforms.
 He rhetorically questioned whether or not the British government would be willing to award French youths all the high ranking posts in the British economy.
 He also pointed to historical examples of Britain being opposed to the "wealth drain" concept, including the English objection to the wealth drain to the papacy during the 1500s.

 Naoroji's work on the drain theory was the main reason behind the creation of the Royal Commission on Indian Expenditure in 1896 in which he was also a member.
 This commission reviewed financial burdens on India and in some cases came to the conclusion that those burdens were misplaced.

 Views and legacy

 Dadabhai Naoroji is regarded as one of the most important Indians during the birth of the nascent independence movement.
 In his writings, he came to the conclusion that the exertion of foreign rule over India was not favourable for the nation, and that independence (or at the very least, responsible government) would be the better path for India.

 Naoroji is often remembered as the "Grand Old Man of Indian Nationalism."

-Mohandas Karamchand Gandhi wrote to Naoroji in 1894, saying that "The Indians look up to you as children to the father.
+Mahatma Gandhi wrote to Naoroji in 1894, saying that "The Indians look up to you as children to the father.
 Such is really the feeling here."

 Bal Gangadhar Tilak admired him; he said:

-Here are the significant extracts taken from his speech delivered before the East India Association on 2 May 1867 regarding what educated Indians expect from their British rulers.
+Here are the significant extracts taken from his speech delivered before the East India Association on 2 May 1867 regarding what educated Indians expect from their British rulers: